-CASE STUDY CONCEPT: Managing Supply Chain Risk and Resiliency to Support Business Continuity.
+CASE STUDY CONCEPT: Managing Supply Chain Risk and Resiliency for Business Continuity.

 Global supply chains can suddenly present you with unexpected challenges.
 They are more unpredictable than local or regional supply chains because there are so many more players involved.
 And because they are exposed to natural as well as human-caused events happening in different parts of the globe.

 Fantastic Corporation designs and makes a fantastic new home entertainment center that performs to demanding specifications, and it delivers impressive results.
 While you are focused on supporting Fantastic Corp’s expansion into Europe (or just trying to keep up with demand in North America), something unexpected happens on the other side of the world.
 An earthquake and tsunami strikes suddenly, and production of a critical component is halted because of damage done to the factory of one of your key suppliers in Japan.

 You need to find a new supplier for this critical component — the Fantastic CPU.
 When you do find a new supplier, you need to reconfigure your supply chain to incorporate that new supplier and minimize disruptions to the product assembly operation in the Los Angeles factory.
 As much as possible, you need to avoid reductions in product amounts delivered to stores selling the company’s home entertainment center.
 That is the only way to keep sales up, and keep competitors from taking away customers that would otherwise buy your product.

 This is a case where extra inventory (or planned safety stock) that may have built up in your global supply chain will come in handy.
 Inventory often builds up in spite of people’s best efforts.
 You may not have exactly planned to let that happen but sometimes things work out, and because of this extra inventory you may have a bit more time to do what needs to be done to handle this disruption.